FAQ

 We will tell you what SoundSense does well, what it does not do, and what is coming.
 If your question is not answered here, send it to us.

 More than background music, less than a GPS nav session.
-The app uses layered detection that keeps the heavy work asleep until something interesting happens, so typical usage adds 3 to 7 percent battery drain per hour of active listening.
+The app uses layered detection that keeps the heavy work asleep until something interesting happens.
+SoundSense is designed to stay under 10 percent battery use per hour of active listening.
 Full disclosure, always-on microphone access is not free.
 Read the battery deep dive.

 It depends on the sound.
 A smoke alarm across the house, yes.
 A microwave beep through a closed door, probably not.
 SoundSense works best when your phone is in the same room as the sounds that matter.
 We are working on a mic puck for other rooms, but that is a future release.